jwarz/data-scientists-tools/intermediate_data_visualization_with_ggplot2/readme.md

 part of your audience will not be able to ready your plot if you are relying on color aesthetics.

+> ## *Question*
+>
-Why would it be appropriate to use red and green in a plot?
+> Why would it be appropriate to use red and green in a plot?<br> <br>

-**Possible Answers:**

-:white_large_square: When red and green are the actual colors in the sample (e.g. fluorescence in biological assays).<br>
+> ⬜ When red and green are the actual colors in the sample
-:white_large_square: When red means stop/bad and green means go/good.<br> :white_large_square: Because red and green are complimentary colors and look great together.<br> :white_check_mark:
+> (e.g. fluorescence in biological assays).<br> ⬜ When red means
+> stop/bad and green means go/good.<br> ⬜ Because red and green are
+> complimentary colors and look great together.<br> ✅ When red and
-When red and green have different intensities (e.g. light red and dark green).<br>
+> green have different intensities (e.g. light red and dark green).<br>

+If you really want to use red and green, this is a way to make them accessible to color blind people, since they sill still be able to distinguish intensity.
+It’s not as salient as hue, but it still works.

 ## Typical problems